pbrod/nvector/README.rst

 `Matlab <http://www.mathworks.com>`_ written by the navigation group at `FFI <http://www.ffi.no/en>`_.
-The nvector._core module is a vectorized reimplementation of the matlab nvector toolbox while the nvector.objects module is a new easy to use object oriented user interface to the nvector core functionality.
+The nvector._core module is a vectorized reimplementation of the matlab nvector toolbox while the nvector.objects module is a new easy to use object oriented user interface to the nvector core functionality documented in [GB20]_.

 Most of the content is based on the article by K. Gade [Gad10]_.

 Thus this article should be cited in publications using this page or downloaded program code.

-However, if you use the FrameE.direct and FrameE.inverse, GeoPoint.distance_and_azimuth GeoPoint.displace methods you should also cite the article by Karney [Kar13]_ because these methods call Karney's `geographiclib <https://pypi.python.org/pypi/geographiclib>`_ library to do the calculations.
+However, if you use any of the FrameE.direct, FrameE.inverse, GeoPoint.distance_and_azimuth or GeoPoint.displace methods you should also cite the article by Karney [Kar13]_ because these methods call Karney's `geographiclib <https://pypi.python.org/pypi/geographiclib>`_ library to do the calculations.